Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: A multifactor DTC jump diffusion

 In this section we illustrate a theoretical model in the DTC framework admitting a closed formula for $\Phi_{t_0}$.
 The price evolution we consider has several attractive features: it is a DTC jump diffusion and therefore allows for the presence of a stochastic jump rate and a stochastic volatility; in addition, both of these processes are given through a multifactor specification.
-Regarding the correlation modeling, the dynamics we assume carry the usual linear correlation between the stochastic volatility and the Brownian motion driving the stock, as well as a dependence structure between the instantaneous rates of activity, given in matrix form.
-Thus, the hypothesis of correlated market jump and continuous activity finds room in this model.
+Regarding the correlation modeling, the dynamics we assume carry the usual linear correlation between the stochastic volatility and the Brownian motion driving the stock, as well as a dependence structure between the instantaneous rates of activity.
+Thus, the hypothesis of a market jump and continuous activity which are correlated with each other finds room in this model.

-The case for multifactor volatility has been raised by a number of authors.
-As pointed out in \cite{Bergomi}, a volatility specification of such kind overcomes the inability of single factor models to fit the current market skew while at the same time predicting the future evolution of implied volatilities consistently with historical data, which is of particular relevance in the pricing of certain forward-starting derivatives like the reverse cliquet option.
-Furthermore multifactor models make possible a long-term volatility specification which accounts for the slow decay of the autocorrelation function of the variance (Gallant, Hsu and Tauchen \cite{GHT}), as opposed to single factor models, whose autocorrelation decays exponentially.
+The case for multifactor volatility has been made by a number of authors.
+As pointed out by Bergomi 2005, a volatility specification of this kind overcomes the inability of single factor models to fit the current market skew, while at the same time predicting the future evolution of implied volatilities consistently with the historical data, which is of particular relevance in the pricing of certain forward-starting derivatives such as the cliquet option.
+Furthermore multifactor models make possible a long-term volatility specification that accounts for the slow decay of the autocorrelation function of the variance process (Gallant \emph{et al.} 2013), as opposed to single factor models, whose autocorrelation function typical decay is exponential.

-The price process we analyze links to a modern and currently very active strain of research, which makes use for financial modeling of the so-called \emph{Wishart process}.
+The price process we analyze links to a modern and currently very active strain of research, which makes use of the so-called \emph{Wishart process} for financial modeling purposes.
 The Wishart process is a matrix-valued affine process, studied foremostly by M.F.
-Bru in \cite{Bru}, that can be thought as a multivariate extension of the CIR process.
-It has been used to model the driving factors of term structures and price processes by e.g. da Fonseca \emph{et al.} \cite{DGT1, DGT2}, and Gouri\'eroux and Sufana \cite{GS1, GS2}, among the others.
+Bru (1991), that can be thought as a multivariate extension of the CIR process.
+It has been used to model the driving factors of term structures and price processes by, among the others, da Fonseca \emph{et al.} (2007, 2008), and Gouri\'eroux and Sufana (2003, 2010), among the others.

-For $n \times n$ matrices $Q$ and $M$ , with $Q$ invertible and $M$ negative definite (to capture mean-reversion), a Wishart process $\Sigma_t$ is defined by the SDE:
+For commuting matrices $Q$ and $M$ in $\mathcal M_n(\mathbb R) $, with $Q$ invertible and $M$ negative definite (to capture mean-reversion), a Wishart process $\Sigma_t$ is defined by the following multi-dimensional SDE:

 The Wishart process is thus a symmetric matrix-valued process.
 The matrix $M$ must satisfy the further constraint $c \geq n-1$ for some $c>0$; $B_t$ is here an $n \times n$ \emph{matrix} of Brownian motions.